 Step 4: Prepare Your Land

 Assuming you've found somewhere to park your tiny house, the next steps are to level it, create a foundation, and decide how or if your container will be elevated from the ground.
-While it's best to consult with an expert, particularly if you'll be using multiple containers, you'll probably consider options like a concrete slab, steel plates, concrete piers, or concrete strips.
+While it's best to consult with an expert, particularly if you'll be using multiple storage containers, you'll probably consider options like a concrete slab, steel plates, concrete piers, or concrete strips.
 You should also ensure there's a clear path for your shipping container to be delivered.

 Step 5: Choose and Buy Your Shipping Container